YikesItsSykes/DGCV/README.md

 jupyter notebook DGCV_introduction.ipynb
 jupyter notebook DGCV_in_action.ipynb
 ```
+Or download the tutorials individually from the repository [DGCV github repo](https://github.com/YikesItsSykes/DGCV).

 ## Documentation
-Full documentation is under development.
-For now, refer to the docstrings within the code for more information on available methods and functionality.
+DGCV documentation is hosted at [https://www.realandimaginary.com/dgcv/](https://www.realandimaginary.com/dgcv/), with documentation pages for each function in the library and more.
+Full documentation is under development, so for now, refer to the docstrings within the code for more information on available classes/methods and functions.

 ## License
 DGCV is licensed under the MIT License.
 See the `LICENSE.txt` file for more information.